jaredhazlett/mapping_lats/README.md

 # mapping_lats

 Welcome to mapping_lats.
-This repository demonstrates the use of python, pandas, geopandas, data from the census bureau, and kaggle to try and understand where we're likely to see Chipotle restaurants.
-This notebook focuses on California counties and their variations in housing prices and the preponderance of Chipotles in those counties.
+This repository demonstrates the use of python, pandas, geopandas, and data from the census bureau and kaggle to understand where we're likely to see Chipotle restaurants.
+This demonstration focuses on California counties, their variations in housing prices, and the preponderance of Chipotles in those counties.

 Step 1. - Look for our datasets.
 In our case, we're interested in understanding where we'll find Chipotles in California.